felipecabargas/middleware.blog/_posts/blog/2018-12-17-tip-of-the-day-convert-local-json-to-coredata-using-sync.md

 post_format: [ ]
 ---

-[Sync](https://github.com/3lvis/Sync) is a Swift library that uses a convention-over-configuration paradigm to facilitates JSON-2-CoreData operations.
+[Sync](https://github.com/3lvis/Sync) is a Swift library that uses a convention-over-configuration paradigm to facilitate JSON-2-CoreData operations.

 Sync uses a wrapper for CoreData called DataStack which allows us to skip dealing with NSPersistentStoreCoordinator and NSManageObjectContext.